 Man fatally stabbed on board Nottingham tram

-The victim, in his 30s, was attacked near the Highbury Vale tram stop in Basford, in the north of Nottingham, at around 11.10am on Monday.
+The victim, in his 30s, was attacked near the Highbury Vale tram stop in Basford, in the north of the city, at around 11.10am on Monday (26 June).

 Nottinghamshire Police Chief Constable Kate Meynell said: “What happened at Highbury Vale this morning is tragic and has resulted in the death of a man in his 30s.